What’s Jenny Goldberg ’15 up to? Find out in this video!

 Jenny Goldberg ’15

-“Almost everything I was exposed to at CET is relevant to the role I have now.”
+“Almost everything I was exposed to at CET is relevant to the role I have now in consulting.”

 Nate currently works as a Sustainability Associate at Schneider Electric Energy & Sustainability Services.